Accurate Data in Active Directory

 According to a recent survey by Osterman Research, in the average organization, IT doesn’t know to de-provision an account for 9 days after a user has left the organization.
 And, on average, 5% of the users in Active Directory are no longer employed by the organization.
 This is a security flaw.
 GroupID Synchronize reduces that 9 days to near real-time.
 And, assuming that the authoritative HR source is accurate, GroupID Synchronize removes those 5% that are no longer employed.

 Those same issues occur in the inverse for a new employee.
-If IT doesn’t know to provision a new account for 9 days, what is that employee doing?
+If IT doesn’t know to provision a new account for 9 days across azure ad or active directory groups, what is that employee doing?
 Probably nothing on a computer.
 By using GroupID Synchronize to provision new users to Active Directory and Exchange, these new employees can be up and running immediately.

 Another access management issue is internal turnover.
 The same survey reported that on average 19% of employees change job responsibilities in a given year.
 All of that information needs to be put into Active Directory: new job title, new location, new billing codes and on and on.
 By utilizing GroupID Synchronize you can get the information into Active Directory or any other important system such as your financial system, CRM, and others.

 Accurate data is essential to properly automate group membership.
 GroupID Automate will ensure that a user is in the correct group if the user’s data (department, title, location) is correct.
 GroupID Synchronize will make sure that data is correct.
 This enhances security and productivity.
 Consider the de-provisioning example above.
 Even if you don’t de-provision the user immediately, taking them out of all security groups will basically ensure that they do not have access to any systems, effectively giving you a double-pronged approach to security for ex-employees.